Navajo reservations and domestic abuse: Modern assimilation

 Current assimilation practices have caused generational differences between Native American youth and people from their grandparents' generation.
 Original assimilation efforts in the United States included legislative efforts, forced separation of families, and mass relocation of indigenous tribes.
 Modern-day efforts towards effective assimilation are more focused on easing the transition between cultures in such areas as education styles, parenting methods, and job requirements.

 Due to the differences in assimilation tactics, Native American youth are somewhat more likely to attempt to assimilate, which is seen by some from the older generation as leaving behind their Navajo culture.
 The vast differences in both the method of assimilation, and the attitude towards assimilation on behalf of the Navajo, could contribute to differences in how domestic abuse is viewed, and thus how it is treated.

 Incidence of domestic violence on the reservation

-Domestic violence reported and recorded since the early 1940s has increased; the most common domestic violence recorded and researched is child abuse, the most common form of child abuse on the reservation is child neglect.
+Domestic violence reported and recorded since the early 1940s has increased.
+The most common domestic violence recorded and researched is child abuse.
+The most common form of child abuse on the reservation is child neglect.
 Physical or sexual abuse of children makes up 10-15% of child abuse on the reservation which is commonly perpetrated by grandparents and young, new parents.

-The demographic where child abuse is most common experience high rates of unemployment, divorce and substance abuse.
+The demographic where child abuse is most common, experience high rates of unemployment, divorce and substance abuse.
 Children suffering abuse or neglect were found in large, socially incomplete families.
-Of maltreated children, 52.3% of them have married parents.
-Sexual abuse perpetrated against Children by family members accounts for 78% of Child sexual abuse.
-78% of sexually abusive relationships involving a child are male sexually abusing a female child.
+Of maltreated children in 1981, 52.3% of them had married parents.
+In 1997, sexual abuse perpetrated against children by family members accounted for 78% of child sexual abuse.
+78% of sexually abusive relationships involving a child, were of a male sexually abusing a female child.

-Domestic violence accounts between spouses attributes to most injuries of women ages 15–44 on the reservation.
+In 1998, domestic violence between spouses was attributed to most injuries of women ages 15–44 on the reservation.
 Numbers of abuse perpetrated by wife against husband are not reported or recorded at this time, though 52.2% of women eligible for asking by a healthcare provider reported experiences of domestic violence in their lifetimes.

-Elder abuse is reported among Navajo as neglect and financial exploitation, other forms of elder abuse at this time are unreported.